Training in Nonviolent Activism and Conflict Intervention

 The material includes: What is nonviolence?
 Historical context of Dr Martin Luther Kings leadership in the US Civil Rights movement.
 Conflict analysis.
 Characteristics of Kingian thinking.
 Six principles of Kings model of nonviolence.
 The six steps of a Kingian nonviolence campaign.
 Developing non violence as a life commitment

-The course will involve reading and reviewing together two of Kings works: Pilgrimage to nonviolence and Letter from Birmingham Jail
+The course involves reading and reviewing together two of Kings works: Pilgrimage to nonviolence and Letter from Birmingham Jail

 Practical Application: King’s first principle of nonviolence says it all: ‘Nonviolence is a way of life for courageous people.’
 Kingian nonviolence is not an approach to be taken lightly and those seeking to be involved should both count the cost and ensure they are properly prepared.
 The Introductory Seminar lays the groundwork for such an evaluation On Sunday morning we will explore together the realities of nonviolent intervention in the face of aggression &violence, and practicalities of developing nonviolent action.